jowlo/esp8266-pwm/README.md

 # **esp8266-pwm** #
-# Everything below is the the original repository's README by [lexszero](https://github.com/lexszero/).
-It will be kept here until I get around rewriting parts of it.
+This is only a fork.
+Everything below is the the original repository's README by [lexszero](https://github.com/lexszero/).
+It will be kept here until I get around rewriting (parts of) it.
 The main goal of this fork is to support multiple PCA9685s on one I2C-line as well as not using MQTT but (if the ESP8266 can handle it) WebSockets for use by a client

 All changes to the code and effectively this repository as a whole is under (GPL)[https://www.gnu.org/licenses/gpl.txt], whereas lexszeros original code is under WTFPL license (see below).